JaneliaSciComp/SongExplorer/README.md

 Discretize these probabilities using thresholds based on a set of precision-recall ratios using the `Ethogram` button.
 Choose one of the "thresholds.ckpt-\*.csv" files in the log files folder using the `File Browser`.
-These are created by the `Accuracy` button and controlled by the `P/Rs` variable at the time you quantified the accuracy.
+These are created by the `Accuracy` button and the values therein are controlled by the `P/Rs` variable at the time you quantified the accuracy.
 For convenience you can also just leave this text box as it was when freezing or classifying;
 all SongExplorer needs is a filename in the logs folder from which in can parse "ckpt-\*".
 You'll also need to specify which ".wav" files to threshold using the `WAV Files` button.
 Again, for convenience, you can leave this as it was when classifying, as what is needed here is the ".wav" file of the raw recording, not those containing the label probabilities.

     $ ls -t1 groundtruth-data/round2/ | head -2
     20161207T102314_ch1-ethogram.log